arXiv/arxiv-docs/source/help/authority.md

 ### Falsification of Authorship

 Submitters are required to comply with arXiv's [code of conduct](policies/code_of_conduct.md).
 If you believe there has been an ethical violation such as falsification of authorship, please [contact arXiv user support](https://arxiv.org/support/moderation_help) with a complete explanation.
-Note that this will open a dialog with the submitter as well, and cannot be used as an "authorship dispute by proxy".
+Note that such a claim may require that the admin team open a dialog with the submitter as well.
+Such a report cannot be used as an "authorship dispute by proxy".